-Please label all clothing and items with your child's first and last name in permanent marker.
-We will attempt to identify and return all items at the end of each week.
-If you discover that your camper has left an item behind, please inform us, and we will do our best to locate it.
-If found, items will be mailed back.
-All items left behind are stored at camp for two weeks and then donated to Goodwill.
+Please label all clothing and items with your child's name.
+If you discover an item has been left behind, please inform us as soon as possible, and we will do our best to locate it.
+All items left behind are stored at camp for two weeks and then donated to charity.
+We post photos of all lost and found items on Bunk1.